sola-st/github-workflow-resource-optimization/README.md

 3. Run the cells of the notebook one after another.

 #### Resulting Data
-Applying the above collection process we obtained the following data files (In case you are viewing this insdie the GitHub repository, you can find all the files inside this relase [LINK TO RELEASE](https://github.com/sola-st/github-workflow-resource-optimization/releases/tag/v1.0.0)):
+Applying the above collection process we obtained the following data files (In case you are viewing this on GitHub, the links below wouldn't work but you can find all the files within [this relase](https://github.com/sola-st/github-workflow-resource-optimization/releases/tag/v1.0.0)):
 * [all_runs.csv](./all_runs.csv)
 * [all_job.csv](./all_job.csv)
 * [all_steps.csv](./all_steps.csv)